ayoayco/ayco.io-astro/src/constants/now.md

 Fingers-crossed they send me the schedule for the slot soon.
 So glad that I will be participating in topics I am most passionate about: The freedom of people in the Web and the efforts to protect it using Free and Open Source Software.

-I have also put up [a page](/tech-bsky-fedi) in celebration of Bsky accounts who opted to bridge their presense in the Fediverse.
+I have also published [a new page](/tech-bsky-fedi) 🎉 in celebration of Bsky accounts who opted to bridge their presense in the Fediverse.
 Hoping to get more Bsky accounts to do that...

 Overall, after 3 winters here in The Netherlands, I feel like I have adjusted well already to find my rhythm.
 Looking forward to a great 2025!